Sirius Autodrom: The circuit

 The circuit, designed by German architect Hermann Tilke, has the start grid on the northern edge of the Olympic Park next to the railway station, heading southwest towards the Black Sea coast.
 Then it runs along the outer edge of the central Sochi Medals Plaza, that is the podium for Olympic medal ceremonies.
 The long Turn 3 has been compared to Turn 8 in Istanbul Park.
 Then, the track circles the plaza counterclockwise and makes three turns around the Bolshoy Ice Dome.
 Then follow series of tight corners before turning north where the track skirts the edge of the Olympic Park, above the main Olympic Village and the Adler Arena Skating Center.
 Then it passes the skating and curling centres, before funneling up behind the pit paddock toward the train station, and completing a circuit with two ninety-degree right turns.
 The circuit held the Russian Grand Prix from 2014 to 2021.

 The circuit was initially planned to be included in the 2022 Formula One calendar, but the Russian Grand Prix was suspended on 24 February 2022, then it was cancelled on 1 March 2022, due to the Russian invasion of Ukraine.

-With international championships leaving Russia it was decided to dismantle the big circuit, leaving only the short layout where turn 1 is connected to turn 13.
+With international championships leaving Russia it was decided to dismantle the 5.848 km big circuit, leaving only the 2.313 km short layout where turn 1 is connected to turn 13.
 The last race at the old layout, which was the Russian Endurance Cup, took place 4 November 2023; the grand prix circuit was closed 6 November and the shorter layout was started to be primarily used from 15 December.

 On 1 April 2024, the Sochi Autodrom was renamed to Sirius Autodrom, after the Sirius urban-type settlement which was built near the Olympic Park back in 2020.